 The 2020 AI performed an analysis of R/ECAPs within Orange County and found four R/ECAPs, none of which were found in Newport Beach.
 However, two of the four were found in the neighboring City of Irvine, adjacent to one another and near the University of California; these both bordered the City of Newport Beach.
 According to the AI, it is likely that they qualify as R/ECAPs due to the high proportions of students.
 These R/ECAPs have a much more diverse group of residents, with some White, Asian or Pacific Islander, Hispanic and Black residents.
-These R/ECAPs primarily contain Asian or Pacific Islander or Hispanic residents.
+These R/ECAPs primarily contain Asian or Pacific Islander of residents.
 23.49% of residents are White, 1.63% are Black, 48.50% are Hispanic, 23.70% are Asian or Pacific Islander, and 0.14% are Native American.

 Figure 3-3 below identifies low poverty index with race/ethnicity and R/ECAPs in Newport Beach, and the overall Orange County region.
+The figure also identifies the R/ECAP areas (outlined in pink) bordering the City of Newport Beach, near the University of California, Irvine.
 The low poverty index captures the depth and intensity of poverty in a given neighborhood.
 The index uses both family poverty rates and public assistance receipt, in the form of cash-welfare, such as Temporary Assistance for Needy Families (TANF).
 The poverty rate and public assistance for neighborhoods are determined at the census tract level, and the higher the score, the less exposure to poverty in a neighborhood.
-The map identifies the R/ECAP and a few surrounding neighborhoods, to the south and southeast, The figure identifies R/ECAP areas (outlined in red) bordering the City of Newport Beach, near the University of California, Irvine.
+The map identifies the R/ECAP areas (outlined in red) bordering the City of Newport Beach, near the University of California, Irvine.